Guidance

 3. Operational context and data collection (matrix score A2)

-This demonstrates our understanding of the environment and processes in which the data are being collected and the factors that we have identified that might increase the risks to the quality of our survey data.
+This section demonstrates our understanding of the environment and processes in which the data are being collected and the factors identified, that might increase the risks to the quality of the survey data.

 The FRS sample is designed to be representative of all private households in the UK.
 The sampling frame excludes people who are living in communal settings, e.g. nursing homes, halls of residence, barracks or prisons, and people living in temporary (bed and breakfast) accommodation.
-This is intentional in the design of the survey, as in addition to these properties being difficult to access by interviewers, the purpose of the FRS is to obtain information on “household” income and circumstances.
+This is intentional in the survey design, as these properties are difficult for interviewers to access and the purpose of the FRS is to capture information on household income and circumstances.

-A Household is defined as “one person living alone, or a group of people (not necessarily related) living at the same address, who share cooking facilities and share a living room or dining area”.
+A “household” is defined as “one person living alone, or a group of people (not necessarily related) living at the same address, who share cooking facilities and share a living room or dining area”, according to the harmonised definition used in the Census and ONS social surveys.

 One of the known limitations of surveys is non-response.
 The lower the response rate to a survey, the greater the likelihood that those who responded are systematically different to those who did not, and so the greater the risk of systematic bias in the survey results.
 The FRS stratified sample structure is designed to minimise the impact of non-response being different for different types of households in the achieved sample.